ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

-Aggregate DMARC feedback provides visibility into real-world email streams that Domain Owners need in order to make informed decisions regarding the publication of DMARC policy.
+Aggregate DMARC feedback provides visibility into real-world email streams that Domain Owners need in order to make informed decisions regarding the publication of a DMARC policy.
 When Domain Owners know what legitimate mail they are sending, what the authentication results are on that mail, and what forged mail receivers are getting, they can make better decisions about the policies they need and the steps they